pau1a/Transcrypt/PDS.md

 ### **3.1.4 Calm Interfaces**

 Transcrypt’s interface must feel stable, quiet, and measured.
 Calm interfaces use generous spacing, clear typographic hierarchy, restrained motion, and predictable component behaviour.
 Noise, visual clutter, aggressive cues, and decorative animations are forbidden.
 Calmness also applies to timing: feedback is immediate but not frantic; changes are visible but not flashy.
 The UI must reflect the product’s purpose — controlled, methodical, and trustworthy.
+Marketing surfaces may use expressive visual composition, including elevated hero cards, expanded spacing, and attention-oriented emphasis, provided behaviour remains deterministic and semantic meaning is unchanged.

 ### **3.1.5 Cross-Surface Consistency**

-Marketing and Essentials are two expressions of the same system and must behave accordingly.
+Marketing and Essentials share the same behavioural contract, semantic meaning, and determinism.
+Visual expressiveness may diverge: Marketing may employ higher elevation, stronger typographic hierarchy, and expanded spacing for storytelling and conversion, while Essentials remains calm and restrained.
 Buttons, forms, spacing rules, validation patterns, navigation structures, and interaction logic must be consistent across both surfaces.
 A user switching from reading a blog article to managing evidence should feel continuity rather than transition.
 Consistency is a signal of competence and a prerequisite for trust.

 ### **3.1.6 Progressibility**